Ever been to a spice bazaar? Check out these colourful rows of spices at the spice bazaar in Istanbul

 Spice Bazaar (Egyptian Market)

-Towards the end of our second day, we visited ‘Spice Bazaar’ known for its dried fruits, nuts. seeds, spices, and Turkish Delight.
-This was near to our hotel literally 10-15mins away from where we stayed.
-As we shopped around each store you could smell the fragrance of those spices, one thing to mention always try to haggle with the shopkeepers regarding pricing as there tend to vary their prices accordingly where you’re from.
+Towards the end of our second day, we visited ‘Spice Bazaar’ known for its dried fruits and nuts. seeds, spices, and Turkish Delight.
+We were 10-15 mins away from where we stayed.
+As we shopped around each store you could smell the fragrance of those spices, one thing to mention always tries to haggle with shopkeepers regarding pricing as they tend to vary their prices accordingly to where you’re from.

-The Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full up by having a taste of each fruit and sweets.
-That was one good thing about these stalls as there allow you to try as many items as you want before purchasing a KG amount.
+Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full by having a taste of each fruit and sweet.
+That was one good thing about these stalls as they allow you to try as many items as you want before purchasing a KG amount.

-One thing that made me really chuckle was going to these spice stores at the Spice Bazaar with my aunties and mother.
-Seeing them lot haggling with the shopkeepers was hilarious, as there kept asking for the price to go down and the guy would not move from its original price until he finally gave in.
-However, the action and conversation between them were funny.
+One thing that made me really chuckle was going to these spice stores at Spice Bazaar with my aunties and mother.
+Seeing them haggling a lot with the shopkeepers was hilarious, as they kept asking for the price to go down and the guy would not move from its original price until he finally gave in.
+However, the action and conversation between them was funny.

 I have to say the experience in Spice Bazaar is a must and definitely one of the top places to visit along with the Grand Bazaar for shopping.

 When it was time for calls to prayer, it was time to pray.
-As this newly built and ongoing construction work at the mosque next to the Spice Bazaar was one stunning architecture.
-This had such a nice view to capture on camera as I loved the colourful flowers around, which I could get enough when capturing the perfect shot.
+As with this newly stunningly built mosque, there was ongoing construction work to Spice Bazaar.
+This had such a nice view to capture on camera, as I loved the colourful flowers surrounding it which I couldn’t get enough of capturing the perfect shot.

-Thanks for reading my second-day visit Istanbul blog post.
-I hope you all have benefited, I shall be uploading the next part when I manage to squeeze some time to post.
+Thanks for reading my second-day visit to Istanbul blog post.
+I hope you all have benefited, I shall be uploading the next part when I manage to squeeze in some time to post.

-Feel free to leave your comment below, what you think of Istanbul and what you like to see more of in my blog post.
+Feel free to leave your comment below what you think of Istanbul and what you would like to see more in my blog post.